Cheap car insurance

 - Comprehensive: Comprehensive car insurance is the highest level of protection.
 It includes all the benefits of third party insurance and also offers excellent protection for your vehicle against fire, theft, floods, storms and anything else the policy mentions.
 Each company usually has a slightly different comprehensive insurance policy.
 It costs the most but may be money well spent if you have to make a claim.

-TPPD is typically the least expensive option for bare-bones car insurance essentials; comprehensive is generally the most costly, but you receive the most protection, and TPPD F&T falls between the two.
+Third party is typically the least expensive option for bare-bones car insurance essentials; comprehensive is generally the most costly, but you receive the most protection, and third party fire and theft falls between the two.

 You can save money on your car insurance by making smart decisions.
 Each of these tips might affect your premium.

 - Choose the right policy for you.
-While comprehensive car insurance offers the highest level of cover, people may not need it if their vehicle is a little older or of little value, so if this sounds like you, look carefully at TPPD or TPPD F&T policies.
-Choose TPPD for the lowest prices, or TPPD F&T if you’re willing to pay higher premiums in case your car is stolen or destroyed by fire.
+While comprehensive car insurance offers the highest level of cover, people may not need it if their vehicle is a little older or of little value, so if this sounds like you, look carefully at third party or third party fire and theft policies.
+Choose third party for the lowest prices, or third party fire and theft if you’re willing to pay higher premiums in case your car is stolen or destroyed by fire.

 - Look at all your options.
 For the best* prices, always play the market and request new quotes from your current insurer.
 Some companies in New Zealand give better deals to new customers to lure them away from competitors.
-Take advantage of this by switching car insurance provider instead of renewing, or ask for a new customer price from your current insurer.
+Take advantage of this by switching car insurance instead of renewing, or ask for a new customer price from your current insurer.
+If the answer is no, compare your options and switch if you find a cheaper policy.
 Always look for a better deal.